W427697/Discord-/docs/get-started/nextjs.md

 <!-- prettier-ignore-end -->

-The parameter `nextjs.appDirectory` defaults to `false` if not set.

 ### Overriding defaults

 Per-story overrides can be done by adding a `nextjs.navigation` property onto the story [parameters](../writing-stories/parameters.md).
 The framework will shallowly merge whatever you put here into the router.